 When I started this MIR thing, I never thought it would be used in colleges and universities, but it is.

-In a little while, I will let you know about a college that is starting to carry my courses on-line.
+I will let you know about a college that is starting to carry my courses online in a little while.

 Sitting Relaxation Exercise

 This exercise came from a Facebook friend.
-I really like it.
+I like it.

 Great Exercises From EFI Readers